latticecut/latticecut.github.io/_posts/2019-09-22-structural-deepening.md

 As such, most of the material on this blog is just a reworking of other peoples ideas, perhaps in a different context, or with comparisons drawn with the work of others.
 I hope it is all referenced correctly.
 To this end, I am interested in feedback and input on clarifications, corrections, errata, emendations and so forth.

-I work in a cross section of different fields, from machine learning, to law, and in settings that span formal education to startups.
+I currently work in different fields, from machine learning, to law, and in different contexts from formal education to to working with startups.
 This blog is focused on my interest in the different mechanisms of invention, innovation and the evolution of technology.
+Most of my recent discussions in these matter have been with Dave Chapman at the UCL School of Management.

 In particular, I'm interested in a examining Simon Wardley's mapping framework in greater detail.
 Most of these early posts are going to be about interpreting many of the other works in the (predominantly management science) literature in the context of a map.